soferreira/AI-in-Production-Guide/chapters/chapter_03_gathering_your_crew_building_right_team.md

+---
+nav_order: 4
+has_children: false
+title: Chapter 3 - Building the Right Team
+permalink: /chapters/chapter_03_gathering_your_crew_building_right_team
+layout: default
+---

 # Chapter 3: Gathering Your Crew: Building the Right Team

-## Introduction

 In the rapidly evolving field of artificial intelligence, assembling the right team is not just about skills and experience.
 It's about creating a synergy of ethics, diversity, and collaborative efficiency, vital for the success of AI projects.